-Investing in stock markets opens up better growth prospects for your capital and hence it has become a preferred investing for many, especially individuals with a high risk appetite.
+Investing in stock markets opens up better growth prospects for your capital and hence it has become a preferred investment for many, especially individuals with a high-risk appetite.
 Needless to say, this can be realised only when investments are made in securities of companies having the highest potential or the most suitable risk-reward ratio.
-For the same reason, investors who have a low risk profile and want regular income from their investments, opt for best dividend paying stocks.
-Highest dividend paying stocks belong to companies which are financially sound, are established in their domain or are domain leaders, possess economic moat over peers and have performed consistently well in the past.
+For the same reason, investors who have a low-risk profile and want regular income from their investments, opt for best dividend-paying stocks.
+Highest dividend-paying stocks belong to companies that are financially sound, are established in their domain or are domain leaders, possess economic moat over peers and have performed consistently well in the past.

 Securities associated with highest dividend payments can be listed as follows –

 Equity shareholders of a company are eligible to earn a portion of the net profit realised in a financial year.
 These securities form a major segment of the highest paying dividends instruments available in the market.

 - Shares of large-cap companies